 If you have a complaint about your car, file it directly with the dealer, lender, or manufacturer.
 If you don't get results, you can contact a state or federal government agency.
 If your complaint is about:

 - Deceptive car ads or dealers -- File a complaint with your state consumer protection agency and the Federal Trade Commission.

 - Car warranty -- Contact your state's attorney general.
-However, if you bought a used car from a private owner, the warranty may not be valid.
+But, if you bought a used car from a private owner, the warranty may not be valid.

-- Safety of your car or equipment, such as child car seats or tires -- File a complaint with the Department of Transportation.
+- Safety of your car, child car seats, or tires -- File a complaint with the Department of Transportation.